 2. Limited Support

-Some birthmothers don’t have supportive friends or family to talk to about adoption.
+Some birthmothers report that they didn't have supportive friends or family to talk to about adoption.
 You may fear disappointing people, or simply not know where to turn for unbiased guidance.

 3. Parenting Hope vs. Reality